gxy17886/CommonCapabilities/README.md

 [![Build Status](https://travis-ci.org/CyclopsMC/CommonCapabilities.svg?branch=master-1.8)](https://travis-ci.org/CyclopsMC/CommonCapabilities)

-Forge Capabilities that can be shared by multiple mods
+Forge Capabilities that can be shared by multiple mods.
+This mod is responsible for registering the capabilities from the [API](https://github.com/CyclopsMC/CommonCapabilitiesAPI), it also provides default implementations of these capabilities for various mods.

 All stable releases (including deobfuscated builds) can be found on [CurseForge](http://minecraft.curseforge.com/mc-mods/TODO/files).